g-etorri/articles/jncie-self-study/mpls-configuration/11-rsvp-configuration.md

     Received RRO (ProtectionFlag 1=Available 2=InUse 4=B/W 8=Node 10=SoftPreempt 20=Node-ID):
           10.200.0.1(Label=57) 10.200.0.9(Label=44) 10.200.0.20(Label=3)
 ```
-Here we can see that we have the bandwidth reserved in the path correctly, but how we can know this?
-If the LSP is established, the path have bandwitdh sufficient hahah.
-Let's view in the transit routers.
+Looking at R1, we can see the LSP is established.
+How do we know the bandwidth is actually reserved?
+Well, if the LSP is up, it means there was enough bandwidth!
+But let’s double-check the transit routers:
 ```
 root@R2> show rsvp session name R1-R6-A detail
 Transit RSVP: 13 sessions